 To short, or not to short?
-As hedge funds' heavy bet on steeper depreciation of the RMB met with unyielding defence from China's central bank, some of them have cast their sight onto Hong Kong Dollar, speculating on the possibility of the currency abandoning its decades-old peg to the USD.
-Indeed, since Hong Kong's sovereign handover to China, the city economy has successfully tied itself to the fast-rising Asian giant.
-In particular, Hong Kong has successfully developed the largest and most important offshore market for the RMB over the past few years, which, together with its close ties to China's already decelerated economy, have made the HKD a prey for hedge funds with bearish outlook for China.
+Hedge funds' heavy bets on a steeper depreciation of the RMB were met with unyielding defence from China's central bank, causing some of them to shift their attention onto the Hong Kong Dollar, speculating on the possibility of the currency abandoning its decades-old peg to the USD.
+Since Hong Kong's handover to China, the city has successfully tied itself to the fast-rising Asian giant.
+In particular, Hong Kong has successfully developed the largest and most important offshore market for the RMB over the past few years.
+This, together with its exposure to China's decelerating economy, has made the HKD a target for hedge funds with a bearish outlook on China.

-Shorting the HKD may seem like a prima facie good bet.
-After all, the HKD depreciated from the strong end of its narrow permissible band (7.75 HKD/USD) to 7.82 HKD/USD last week, its lowest level since 2011 and not far from the weak end of 7.85 HKD/USD.
-Furthermore, interbank interest rates spiked as a result of a tighter monetary base, as the HKMA used FX reserves to purchase HKD (Figure 1).
-Factor in mounting depreciatory pressures on the RMB as well as a weakening outlook for 2016 and voilà; speculators are piling up stakes on the possibility that the Hong Kong Monetary Authority (HKMA) will be forced to abandon its decades-old peg to the USD.
+At first sight, shorting the HKD may seem like a good bet.
+After all, the HKD depreciated from the strong end of its narrow band (7.75 HKD/USD) to 7.82 HKD/USD last week, its lowest level since 2011 and not far from the weak end of 7.85 HKD/USD.
+Furthermore, interbank interest rates spiked as a result of a tighter monetary base, as the HKMA disbursed FX reserves to purchase HKD (Figure 1).
+Factor in mounting depreciatory pressures on the RMB as well as a weakening outlook for 2016 and voilà; you get speculators piling up stakes on the possibility that the Hong Kong Monetary Authority (HKMA) will be forced to abandon its decades-old peg to the USD.